CarlG96/ultima-gym/README.md

     * I do not believe there are any unfixed bugs.

 ## Deployment

+### Gitpod
+This site was temporarily deployed for testing purpose in Gitpod Workspaces.
+Here are the steps I took to deploy the website:

+* Firstly, I opened up Gitpod Workspaces.
+* Secondly, I opened the Ultima Gym Workspace.
+* Thirdly, I typed 'python3 -m http.server' into the bash terminal.
+* Finally, I opened the link to open up the Ultima Gym webpage in a new tab.

+### GitHub
 The site was deployed on GitHub pages.
 Here are the steps I took to deploy the website:

 * Firstly, I went to my repository on GitHub for my website.